It’s my turn to stand up, avoiding eye contact with the circle of attentive faces while my “Hello, My Name Is” tag starts to peel off.

 When I lived in Spain, it was considered extremely rude to meet someone new and ask them, “¿Qué tipo de trabajo haces?” (“What kind of work do you do?”)
 To say this to someone you just met is considered a major faux pas, as Spaniards, and many other Western Europeans, don’t like to associate themselves, their selves, with work, which they feel is transitory and does not wholly define them.
 (And they’re right!)

 For two years I pulled 50- to 60-hour workweeks, held two or three different jobs at a time, and freelanced on the side.
 I hadn’t taken a vacation longer than a weekend trip to Estes Park in almost four years.
 I would come home from one job, have a quick “dinner” (more of a snack), and then dive into my freelance work.

 So, I made a deal with myself.
 Since I worked from home a lot, I needed to set some ground rules.

 Rule #1: Set concrete hours.

-If you, like me, do a lot of work from home, be sure that you’re setting concrete hours.
-If you are juggling more than one job (or one full-time job and a freelance career), make sure to keep a schedule for yourself that allows for breaks and personal time.
+If you do a lot of work from home, be sure that you’re setting concrete hours.
+If you’re juggling more than one job (or one full-time job and a freelance career), make sure to keep a schedule for yourself that allows for breaks and personal time.

-Let family and friends know when you’ll be working and when you’ll be available, and don’t mix personal business and work business during that time allotment, unless it’s an emergency.
+Let your family and friends know when you’ll be working and when you’ll be available, and don’t mix your personal life and work life during that time allotment unless it’s an emergency.
 This helps you concentrate on what needs to be done, and gives you a sense of freedom when you’ve been productive and can truly enjoy the time away from your desk.

 Rule #3: Get active.

 Sitting in front of a computer all day isn’t good for anyone.
-Get outside, ride your bike, run on a treadmill—whatever works to boost your endorphins and get your body in motion.
+Get outside, ride your bike, run on a treadmill—whatever works to boost your endorphins and keep your body in motion.